facebookarchive/prepack/README.md

 ## How to run Prepack

 0. Get the code
-1. Make sure the code is built, either by running `npm run build` or `npm run watch.
+1. Make sure the code is built, either by running `npm run build` or `npm run watch`.
 2. Have a JavaScript file handy that you want to prepack, for example:
    `echo "function hello() { return 'hello'; } function world() { return 'world'; } s = hello() + ' ' + world();" >/tmp/sample.js`